 *Some different sensor ohm readings at room temp.
 GE's WB21X158 ( bottom one on the picture ) is approx 16 ohms at room temperature and at 350ºF it is 29~33 ohms.

 Don't know a thermostat valve from a safety valve?
 We'll help you figure it out!
-Our cooking manuals cover a wide selection of gas and electric models of ovens and cook tops, ranges and stoves, self-cleaners and convection ovens.
+Our trouble shooting section covers a wide selection of gas and electric models of ovens and cook tops, ranges and stoves, self-cleaners and convection ovens.

 Related Links